MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ## Next steps

 Not sure if unified labeling is the right client to install?
-See [Choose your Windows labeling solution](use-client.md#choose-your-windows-labeling-solution).
+For more information, see [Learn about about built-in labeling and the AIP unified labeling client](use-client.md).

 For more information about installing and using the unified labeling client: